jamie-anson/MIse-en-place/mise-en-place-output/context-cards/enricher.md

 ### `class CodeEnricher`

-**Summary:** The `CodeEnricher` class is likely responsible for enhancing or augmenting code-related functionality within a given module, potentially by adding additional logic or features to existing components in the "Review and Rating System" or similar contexts.
+**Summary:** The `CodeEnricher` class enhances the existing backend logic by providing additional validation and security measures for processing and storing contact form submissions in the SQLite database, ensuring more robust data management within the "Contact Page" feature.

 **Signature:** `class CodeEnricher { ... }`

 **Methods:**

 - **`constructor`**
-  - **Summary:** The constructor method initializes a new instance of a class, establishing a connection with the OpenAiService to facilitate AI-driven functionalities within the module, enhancing user interactions and feedback in the Review and Rating System.
+  - **Summary:** The `constructor` method initializes an instance of a class that requires an `OpenAiService` object, likely indicating that the class will use AI-driven functionalities as part of processing or enhancing the contact page feature on the pizza place's website.
   - **Signature:** `constructor(openAiService: OpenAiService)`

 - **`enrich`**
-  - **Summary:** The `enrich` method asynchronously modifies the given `analysisResult` by incorporating additional information based on the provided `featureContext`, enhancing the data for further processing in the context of the Review and Rating System on the Local Home Cooking platform.
+  - **Summary:** The `enrich` method asynchronously augments the given `analysisResult` with additional data derived from the specified `featureContext`, enhancing the contextual understanding and insights related to the "Contact Form Submission Storage" within the broader "Contact Page" feature.
   - **Signature:** `public async enrich(analysisResult: AnalysisResult, featureContext: string): Promise<AnalysisResult>`

 - **`generateSummary`**
-  - **Summary:** The `generateSummary` method asynchronously generates a concise summary for a given function, class, or method by analyzing its signature and contextual information within the feature context provided.
+  - **Summary:** The `generateSummary` method asynchronously creates a concise summary for a specified type (function, class, or method) using its signature and featureContext to enhance understanding within the corresponding feature.
   - **Signature:** `private async generateSummary(type: 'function' | 'class' | 'method', signature: string, featureContext: string): Promise<string> { ... }`

 ---